THIS week on Disappearing Britain we examine the case of Ian Hislop, the cheeky chappie who disappeared from our screens to be replaced by a clone.

 There are many wild theories about the disappearing satirist.
 Some say he was a time traveller.
 What else would account for his sudden materialisation as the editor of Private Eye in 1986, usurping contenders who’d spent years anticipating their chances?
 How else did he get access to an 18th century tailor?

 But the time-traveller theory doesn’t explain everything.
 If Hislop has moved on, who left behind the unconvincing copy that now occupies his space?

 There is another school of thought, described in the plot of Invasion of the Body Snatchers, which some say was a plan of action.

 In the story (or is it a documentary?) members of the community are systematically replaced by humourless duplicates.
 The alien invaders’ method of replication involves hiding a pod next to the target and waiting for the target to fall asleep.

-Hiding a pod under Hislop’s desk would have been the work of a moment, and Private Eye’s editorial team holds a boozy lunch once every two weeks.
+Hiding a pod under Hislop’s desk would have been the work of a moment, and Private Eye’s editorial team hold a boozy lunch once every two weeks.

 These are just theories.
 But why speculate?
 The facts about Hislop’s Damascene conversion are dramatic enough.

 As the editor of Private Eye and host of the BBC TV show Have I Got News For You, Ian Hislop was admired for his intelligence and loved for his independent spirit.
 He was hilarious, too – and in those days a sense of humour was considered an advantage in comedy.